Economic Impact

 In all, the study estimates that 15,000 of the 40,000 unique daily visitors were new (incremental) to Valley County.
 This translates into an economic impact on Valley County of approximately $600,000, more than $400,000 of which was realized in Cascade, primarily in campground fees and restaurant spending.

-The Boise Whitewater Park will feature the latest hydrologic technology, adaptable to various water flows, and allowing year-round accessibility.
-It is being designed with with space for spectators, expositions and the media to host regional and national events.
+The Boise Whitewater Park features the latest hydrologic technology, adaptable to various water flows, and allowing year-round accessibility.
+It is was designed with with space for spectators, expositions and the media to host regional and national events.

 When one considers the cost of gear, transportation, lodging and other expenditures associated with kayaking, canoeing and rafting, the economic impact of more in Idaho, Montana, Colorado, Arizona, New Mexico, Utah, Nevada and Wyoming combined is $1.5 billion annually.
-The Boise Whitewater Park has the potential to have a tremendous economic impact.
+The Boise Whitewater Park has had a tremendous economic impact on Boise and Garden City.